Nanako Matsushima

 Nanako Matsushima (松嶋 菜々子, Matsushima Nanako) is a Japanese actress and model.
 She is best known for starring in the horror film Ring (1998) and the drama series A Story of Love (1997) and I'm Mita, Your Housekeeper.
 (2011).
 The latter's final episode reached a viewer rating of 40%, making it one of the highest rated Japanese television dramas of all time.

 Early life

 Nanako Matsushima was born in Yokohama on 13 October 1973.
-She attended Sagami Women's University in Sagamihara.
+She spent her childhood in Tsurumi Ward, Yokohama City and Zama City until her debut.
+She has an older brother.
+Matsushima attended Sagami Women's University in Sagamihara, graduating in 2001.